YoYolops/mlp/README.md

 I chose f64 numbers to have a nice precision, although having a feeling that this is overkill.
 I am also concerned about potencial performance issues with those 64bits number all over the neurons, weights and biases, but will see how it goes...

 ### Building connections
 According to my **source**, the connections between neurons are, internally, simply a number that defines how strongly related they are.
 Since each neuron from a layer connects with all the ones in the next, we are going to have a lot of those f64 numbers flying aroung.
-(784x16) + (16x16) + (16*10) = 12960 weight values (with more from neurons themselves)
+(784x16) + (16x16) + (16*10) = 12960 weight values just between the first two layers (with more from neurons themselves)
 As recommended, we are going to represent them in a single matrix: `weights_matrix: [[f64; 784]; 16]`

+### Randomizing Weights
+The first thing we need to do is randomize the weights matrix.
+Currently they're all set to zero, which results in dead activation between all conections.
+A dead brain, so to speak, since all the operations would result in zeros.
+Unfortunately, rust does not provide a randomizer solution, so we're going to use an external crate, called rand.

+We also create a print function, so here it is one of our weights matrix: